Oussamabouriga/learn/README.md

             shap_one_list = [shap_one]

     sv_one = shap_one_list[pred_example_class]
-    # remove bias column if present
     if sv_one.shape[1] == X_example.shape[1] + 1:
         sv_one = sv_one[:, :-1]

-    # Waterfall for predicted class
     base_val = explainer.expected_value
     if isinstance(base_val, (list, np.ndarray)):
         base_val = base_val[pred_example_class]